HallofFamer/CLox/README.md

 - Variadic Functions, Anonymous Functions and Lambda Expressions(since version 1.3)
 - C style For Loop replaced with Kotlin style for-in Loop(since version 1.3)
 - Clox Standard Library for new packages `collection` and `io`(since version 1.3)
+- Immutable variable declaration with `val` keyword for global and local variables(since version 1.4)
+- Function/Method parameters become immutable by default, but may be mutable with `var` keyword(since version 1.4)
+- Built-in and user defined classes/functions become be immutable, and cannot be accidentally overwritten(since version 1.4)

 ## Roadmap